 Find out about financial support if you’re from outside the UK.

 It is important to take the time and care over your application to us.
 Whilst previous school experience is not required, we would expect you to show a passion for your subject, especially if you are applying for a subject which is not related to your degree discipline.
-Once you have been shortlisted, you will be invited to attend the assessment process either online or face to face at our SCITT hub in Derby or at one of our partnership schools.
+Once you have been shortlisted, you will be invited to attend the assessment process either online or face to face at Landau Forte Derby or at one of our partnership schools.

 We ask candidates to teach a short 15 minute lesson in your subject to a small group of students.
 An interview with a panel will include some general teaching and subject specific questions which allows you to demonstrate your passion and enthusiasm for your subject and why you have decided to become a teacher.
 We want to get to know the person behind the application.
 You will also be expected to complete a number of other subject related tasks; a subject knowledge audit so we can review your level of subject knowledge prior to the course, a subject GCSE exam question, a literacy task based on a piece of reflective writing and a maths challenge.